Michael Bublik Site

 Causes

-Age-related hearing loss, exposure to loud noises, ear infections, earwax buildup, certain medications, and Meniere’s disease.
+Age-related hearing loss, loud noise exposure, ear infections, earwax buildup, medications, and Meniere’s disease.

 Symptoms

-Difficulty understanding speech, especially in noisy environments; asking others to repeat themselves; ringing, buzzing, or hissing sounds in the ears.
+Difficulty understanding speech, especially in noisy environments; ringing or buzzing in the ears.

 Sleep Apnea and Snoring